rei/rei-cedar-docs/docs/foundation/component-variables/README.md

 - Variables for specific properties such as `$cdr-button-base-border-radius`.
 This is the border-radius value for all Cedar button components
 - Mixins such as `@include cdr-button-base-mixin` which sets many properties on an element.
 Each component has a `base` mixin which sets properties that apply to all components of that type, as well as `modifier` mixins which only apply to a specific variant of that component

-For example, you can import the styling for a Cedar primary button component with a few lines of SCSS:
+For example, you can import the styling for a Cedar primary button component via a mixin:

 ```scss
 .your-button-component {